lukePeavey/quotable/README.md

   content: string
   // The full name of the author
   author: string
+  // The `slug` of the quote author
+  authorSlug: string
   // The length of quote (number of characters)
   length: number
   // An array of tag names for this quote